aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

     pip install -r requirements.txt
     ```

-3. The API Gateway endpoint URL that is available from the cloud
+3. The API Gateway endpoint URL that is available from the
-    formation stack output needs to be set in the `webapp.py` file.
-This
+    CloudFormation stack output needs to be set in the webapp.py file.
-    is done by running the `sed` command shown below. **Replace the
+    This is done by running the following `sed` command.
+Replace the
     `replace-with-LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs`
-    in the shell commands below with the value of the
+    in the shell commands with the value of the `LLMAppAPIEndpoint`
-    `LLMAppAPIEndpoint` field from the cloud formation stack output**
+    field from the CloudFormation stack output and then run the
-    and then run the following commands to start a Streamlit app on
+    following commands to start a Streamlit app on Studio.
-    SageMaker Studio.

     ``` bash
+    EP=replace-with-LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs
     # replace __API_GW_ENDPOINT__ with  output from the cloud formation stack
-    EP=replace-with-LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs
     sed -i "s|__API_GW_ENDPOINT__|$EP|g" webapp.py
     streamlit run webapp.py
     ```

-4. When the application runs successfully, you would see an output
+4. When the application runs successfully, you’ll see an output similar
-    similar to the following (the IP addresses you will see would be
+    to the following (the IP addresses you will see will be different
-    different from the ones shown below). **Note the port number
+    from the ones shown in this example). **Note the port number
-    (typically 8501) from the output below**, we will use it as part of
+    (typically 8501) from the output** to use as part of the URL for app
-    the URL for app in the next step.
+    in the next step.

     ``` bash
     sagemaker-user@studio$ streamlit run webapp.py